Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Proofs omitted from Section

-$J_{\mathbf{E0}}$ has a positive eigenvalue if $c_P > 0$.
-Thus, for any nonzero cost of adopting protection, $\mathbf{E0}$ is not a stable equilibrium point of the coupled dynamics.\footnote{This is intuitive: in the absence of infection, it is optimal to not choose costly protective measures.} Likewise, $\mathbf{E1}$ is stable if $\beta_p < \gamma$, and unstable, otherwise.\footnote{In other words, $\mathbf{E1}$ is stable if the disease-free equilibrium (DFE) is stable for the epidemic dynamic \eqref{eq:sis_scalar_com} when susceptible individuals do not adopt protection ($z_S = 1$) and infected individuals do ($z_I = 0$).}
+$J_{\mathbf{E0}}$ has a positive eigenvalue if $\cp > 0$.
+Thus, for any nonzero cost of adopting protection, $\mathbf{E0}$ is not a stable equilibrium point of the coupled dynamics.\footnote{This is intuitive: in the absence of infection, it is optimal to not choose costly protective measures.} Likewise, $\mathbf{E1}$ is stable if $\betap < \gamma$, and unstable, otherwise.